koenschauwaert/wizzeye/README.md

-Under the hood, Wizzeye makes use of the [WebRTC](https://webrtc.org/) technology to enable direct peer-to-peer communication between the glass-wearer's phone and the remove observer's computer.
+Under the hood, Wizzeye makes use of the [WebRTC](https://webrtc.org/) technology to enable direct peer-to-peer communication between the glass-wearer's phone and the remote observer's computer.

 Using Wizzeye